 Genomics Aotearoa is an agile, leading-edge and collaborative platform, established to ensure that New Zealand is internationally participating and leading in the rapidly developing fields of genomics (the study of the genome, the complete set of genetic material present in a cell or organism) and bioinformatics (the development of methods and software tools for understanding the biological data derived from genomics).

-Genomics Aotearoa is an alliance of nine partners:
+Genomics Aotearoa is an alliance of ten partners:

-- Universities - Auckland, Massey, Otago, Victoria, Waikato
+- Universities - Auckland, Massey, Otago, Te Herenga Waka – Victoria University of Wellington, Waikato

-- Crown Research Institutes - AgResearch, ESR, Landcare Research, Plant & Food
+- Crown Research Institutes - AgResearch, ESR, Manaaki Whenua – Landcare Research, Plant & Food Research, Scion

 It also has over 30 associates - organisations that are researchers or end users of genomics and bioinformatics.